vstconsulting/polemarch/doc/restapi.rst

 .. |pagination_def| replace:: :ref:`pagination` is used for this list.

 For all kinds of objects in Polemarch pagination is used.
-So for every list of objects of any kind result will look like:
+So for every list of objects of every kind result will look like:

 .. http:get:: /api/v1/{something}/

-   List of something.
+   Gets list of something.

    Results: